pjoneja/Portfolio/README.md

 An interactive exhibit intended to show that the visibile portion of the electromagnetic spectrum is analogous to one octave on a piano.
 Built using an MPR121 Capacitive Touch Sensor and a VS1053 Music Player Shield w/ microSD Card, both from Adafruit, as well as an Arduino.
 View in person at the Air and Space Museum in D.C.

 ### Timeline of Jet Aviation Video Selector exhibit
 An interactive video selector.
-Visitors press buttons numbered 0-9 to select one of 92 videos depicting the advances in design and technology of jet-powered aircraft.
-The exhibit has a simple design on the surface, but like everything else at the museum, it was necessary to take many more details into account when forming the user interface.
+Visitors press numbered buttons to select videos from a large video catalogue.
+The videos depict the advances in design and technology of jet-powered aircraft.
+The exhibit has a simple design on the surface, but like everything else at the museum, it was necessary to take many more details into account while designing the user interface.

 ### Expanding Space mechanical exhibit